Canada: Foreign Investment Review

 Net benefit review

 If the minister within such 45-day period, or such further period, informs the investor that he will not allow the acquisition because it will not be of ‘net benefit to Canada’, the investor has the right to make further representations and to submit undertakings within a further 30-day period, or such longer period as the investor and the minister agree.
-On the expiration of such further 30-day or longer period, the minister must inform the investor of his decision within a reasonable time period.
+On the expiration of such further 30-day or longer period, the minister must inform the investor of his decision.

 National security review